DataDexter/.github/profile/README.md

-# We do data engineering work.
+# We provide AI Consulting and Data Engineering Services.

 #### What is Data Engineering?